-In this tutorial, we will show you how to install and configuration of the Textpattern on your CentOS 7 server.
+In this tutorial, we will show you how to install and configuration of the Textpattern on your CentOS 7.
 For those of you who didn’t know, Textpattern is an elegant CMS.
-It is a free open source software that allows web developers, designers, and bloggers to publish their content within a clean and easy interface.
+It is free open-source software that allows web developers, designers, and bloggers to publish their content within a clean and easy interface.
 Textpattern comes with a full range of features and it allows you to easily create, edit, and publish content on your website.

 Install Textpattern on CentOS 7

 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 A CentOS 7 LAMP server is required.
 If you do not have LAMP installed, you can follow our guide here.
 Also, install the required PHP modules:

 The first thing to do is to go to Textpattern’s download page and download the latest stable version of Textpattern, At the moment of writing this article it is version 4.5.7: